gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 We have a coordinator that sends messages to participants.
 The `two-phase commit protocol` has two parts: the `prepare` phase and the `commit` phase.

 **Preparation phase:**
-During the prepare phase, the coordinator and participants perform the following dialog:
+During the preparation phase, the coordinator and participants perform the following dialog:
 - `Coordinator`:
 The coordinator directs each participant database server to prepare to commit the transaction.
 - `Participants`: